akh1l1202/dacoolstore/README.md

 - Install MySQL if you haven't already, and set up a database named ```dacoolstore```.

 - All the tables will be initialised automatically once you run the program.
+- Data can be manually entered into the SQL tables using MySQL Command Line or Workbench.
+Alternatively, if no data is present, the program will auto-populate the tables with sample data for debugging purposes during first-time setup.
+You can also use these tools to verify the data.

 ### 6. Configure the database connection:
 - Open ```database.py``` and ensure that the MySQL database credentials (host, user, password) are correctly set for your local MySQL instance.